In a message dated 8/16/01 4:00:19 AM Central Daylight Time,

 but if A and B are semantically inconsistent, we MUST use A OR B = min(1, a +

 b), and A AND B = max(0, 1 - (a + b).
 Applying this to Earl's example, Short

 OR Medium OR Tall = 1, and Short AND Medium AND Tall = 0.

-This logic is not truth functional; we have to parse the (complex)
+This logic may not be considered truth functional, I suppose; we have to

-In your example, suppose that the proposition we wish to evaluate is A AND B.
+In your example, suppose that the proposiition we wish to evaluate is A AND

 value as A AND B. Sounds reasonable, and seems to be in accordance with the